THE NECESSARY MATERIALS

 To avoid an accident, it's very simple: dip your hand in it...
 If it's too hot for you, tell yourself that it's also too hot for your leather!

-Install the clamps on the leather bottle.
+Install the clamps on the leather gourd.

-5. FILL THE BOTTLE
+5. FILL THE WATER BOTTLE

 Fill the bottle: you can use sand for example, or any other similar element (corn grain, wheat, clean litter, etc.)